Mario7F/LinuxAdminProjects/README.md

 # LinuxAdminProjects

-## "Hosting A LAMP Server With An Application On Top"
+## Hosting A LAMP Server With An Application On Top

   - Use Vagrant (an automation tool) to deploy CentOS (Linux) container
   - Edit the Vagrant config file, assigning private IP